muratayusuke/itamae-plugin-recipe-phantomjs/README.md

 # Itamae::Plugin::Recipe::Phantomjs

 Installs [phantomjs](http://phantomjs.org/).
-It's tested only in ubuntu 14.04.
-Your contribution is welcome.
+It's tested only in ubuntu 14.04 / CentOS 6+   Your contribution is welcome.

 ## Installation